Jefferson, Thomas, Pres. U.S., 1743-1826

 Thomas Jefferson letter

-Letter from Thomas Jefferson Pres.
-U.S. in Monticello to Philip Mazzei about Mazzei's financial affairs, and difficulties of making collections of debts.
+Letter from the Pres.
+U.S. Thomas Jefferson of Philadelphia [Pa.] to Philip Mazzei about Mazzei's financial affairs, and some of his own; dislike of his present office; family news.

 Thomas Jefferson letter